W. & O.B.Y.C History and Information

 As well as the clubhouse, there is a large dinghy park with free slipways and a covered boat shed available for maintenance and for a limited amount of winter storage and an electrically operated crane for lifting in/out of keelboats.
 The use of these facilities bears a small extra fee, which is not included in the club subscription.
 Next to the dinghy park is a large car park and there are various shops and restaurants nearby.
 The park has a large children’s play area, crazy golf, tennis courts, a museum and a small zoo.
 Moorings for keelboats are available in a council compound and on buoys on the south side of the Broad.

-The affairs of the club are managed by a ten strong General Committee plus the Club Officers, the Commodore, Vice Commodore, Rear Commodore, Hon.
-General Secretary, Hon.
-Treasurer, Hon.
-Membership Secretary, Hon.
-Sailing Secretary and House Secretary.
+The affairs of the club are managed by a General Committee plus the Club Officers, the Commodore, Vice Commodore, Rear Commodore, General Secretary, Treasurer, Membership Secretary, Sailing Secretary and Social Secretary.

 On the social side, apart from the obvious attractions of the bar that is open on race days, there is a Fitting out Supper in the spring, various events during Oulton Week and an Annual Dinner and Dance in November.
 Presentation of the many cups and trophies which are competed for during the summer and winter series are made at these events.
 Several other social events also occur throughout the year.

 Various classes of membership are available.
-These are Ordinary Membership, Family Membership which can include husband, wife and all children under 20, Membership 20 - 29 yrs, Safety boat crew and Junior Membership for the under 20s.
+These are Ordinary Membership, Family Membership which can include husband, wife and all children under 20, Young Adult Membership 20 - 29 yrs and Junior Membership for the under 20s.
 Subscriptions, details of which will be found on the Membership Application Form, become due on application and thereafter on April 1st each year.